developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/setupAndroidStudioMac/index.md

 	3. Delete com.symbol.emdk.wizard.intellijIdea\_x.x.xx folder from the plugins directory.

-##Configuring ADB connectivity with Symbol Android devices on Mac OSX
+##Configuring ADB on Mac OSX
-The ADB connectivity on Mac OS X for Symbol Android devices will not be successful by default.
-Therefore the Symbol Vendor ID needs to be specified under third party USB Vendor ID list to get the device connected on Mac OS X.
+The ADB connectivity on Mac OSX for Zebra Android devices will not be successful by default.
+Therefore the Vendor ID must be specified under third party USB Vendor ID list to get the device connected on Mac OSX.

 >NOTE: The Google Mobile Service (GMS) devices (ex: TC 55 GMS) will be connected without any change to the USB Vendor ID list.

-To add the Symbol Vendor ID to ADB:
+To add the Zebra Vendor ID to ADB:

 1. Enter the following command using a terminal: `echo 0x05e0 >> ~/.android/adb_usb.ini`
 2. Next, navigate to the ADB directory: `cd /Users/<user>/Library/Android/sdk/platform-tools/`
 3. Stop the the adb service if it is running: `./adb kill-server`
-3. Connect a Symbol Android device and enter the following command verify the list of attached devices:
+3. Connect a Zebra Android device and enter the following command verify the list of attached devices:
 	`./adb devices`